 So, why not foster positive customer relations by helping your agents become more emotionally intelligent?

-How to Help Agents Grow Their Emotional Intelligence
+How to Teach Call Center Agents Emotional Intelligence

 Start by growing a culture of emotional intelligence in your organization.
 Follow an education plan for why agents need EI and how it helps them build better customer relations.